-Music Maitri is the process of making friends with oneself through music.
+Music Maitri means making friends with oneself through music.

 Our Zen of Music Education is a year-by-year mindful experiment with tones;